andrew1007/mrfa-demo/article/part3.md

 ```

 ## Commenting on the React Compiler
 There is plenty of talk about a new feature: The [React Compiler](https://react.dev/learn/react-compiler).
 It markets itself as the answer to useless rerenders for free.
-I have no doubt in my mind that it will help, but no compiler can save code that is fundamentally slow.
-For apps with severe performance problems, this is akin to putting lipstick on a pig.
-If turning on a simple flag gives you a few percentage increase in performance, a free win is a free win.

-1. Effective memoization is platform-agnostic.
+But learning about effective memoization and normalized state tree design is still a worthy endeavor.
+These concepts are platform-agnostic.
 Any technology, library, or framework will benefit from this knowledge.

-2. The scale is so large that they cannot even be compared.
-The React Compiler may give boosts in the teens of percentage (being generous here), but this strategy gives percentage increases on the scale of thousands upon thousands.
+Also, a technology like this is not a free pass to be undisciplined.
+Poorly-designed apps have useless rerenders embedded within their DNA.
+No novel technology (short of AI code refactoring) will ever fix foundational performance issues.